-If you have opted out of the Open Register, the only way someone can find your details is by going in person to one of four Libraries in Bournemouth, or the Town Hall, and viewing the Full Register under supervision.
+If you have opted out of the Open Register, the only way someone can find your details is by viewing the Full Register under supervision.
 The Full Register lists electors by address, not name.

-If you have concerns that being on the Electoral Register would put you or your family members at risk, you can apply to register to vote anonymously.
+If you are concerned that being on the Register would put you or your family members at risk, you can apply to register to vote anonymously.
 Anonymous registration means that your details will not appear on the Open Register or the Electoral Register.

 Which details appear on the Register?